 After achieving the CFP® designation, I began working with a firm that offered fee-only financial services, where my clients paid me directly (no product sales).
 I was able to provide the objective advice my clients really needed.
-I can honestly say that what fuels me every day in my work is the pride I feel in “sitting on the same side of the table” with my clients in this same trusted fiduciary relationship at Modera.
+I can honestly say that what fuels me every day in my work is the pride I feel in “sitting on the same side of the table” with my clients in a trusted fiduciary relationship.

 Helping clients during the good times is great.
 But guiding a client through an occasional or unavoidable tough time and seeing them get stronger, is particularly rewarding for me.

 We had a wonderful couple who engaged our firm to help them get to retirement.
 The husband was quite stressed in his job and it was affecting his health.
 Because he primarily handled the couple’s finances, it was incredibly important to him that his wife was taken care of in the event that she outlived him.